ziadx33/spotify-clone-redesigned/README.md

 # Spotiq 🎵

-A modern Spotiq, built using React, Next.js, TypeScript, and Tailwind CSS.
-This project mimics Spotify's core functionalities with a fresh, sleek interface.
+A fully custom music streaming platform built with React, Next.js, TypeScript, and Tailwind CSS.
+Designed from the ground up with a unique UI and essential features like playback, queue management, and user profiles.

 ## Features